Hanaleievans/CF_2022/README.md

 ## Light availability affects on coral calice morpholgy

-This repository contains various data sheets for a research study on coral transplant experiment.This study is particularly focused on coral calice morphology.
+This repository contains various data sheets for an ongoing research study on a coral transplant experiment.This study is particularly focused on coral calice morphology.